OceanLabs/slate/source/includes/_docs.md

           | |
 --------- | -----------
-id <span class="optional-argument">optional </span> | The unique identified of the shipping method that you would like to use for your ordered product
+id <span class="optional-argument">optional </span> | The unique identifier of the shipping method that you would like to use for your ordered product

 # Customers